Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Introduction

 \subsubsection{Minimization of discrepancy in probability measures}

-In \textit{measure}-centric approaches, a surrogate drift function is learned from a dataset of possibly unordered states whose distribution corresponds to a probability measure of the SDE.
-When the states are ordered, e.g., corresponding to a strong solution of the reference SDE, $X = ( X_t )_{t \in [0,T]}$, one approach is to maximize the likelihood of the trajectory by minimizing the negative log likelihood, where the corresponding loss function is $\mathcal{L}^\text{MLE}(\theta; X) = -\sum_{t=0}^T \log p_t(X_t | X_{t-1})$ for transition densities $p_t$ \cite{Giordano2024}.
-The objective may also be expressed in terms of path measures, where the likelihood of the path is given by the Radon-Nikodym derivative of the law of the surrogate SDE, $\tilde{\mathbb{P}}^x_\theta$, with respect to the Wiener measure, $\mathbb{W}^x$ \cite{Pokern2009, Pavliotis2014}.
-The expected negative log likelihood evaluated at a set of paths with law $\mathbb{P}^x$ is
+In \textit{measure}-centric approaches, a model drift function is learned from a dataset of states distributed according to a probability measure associated with the SDE.
+These methods often apply to the setting where the drift function is unknown and must be inferred from observed states or paths.
+When the states are ordered such that they correspond to equidistant observations of a strong solution of the reference SDE on $[0,T]$, i.e., $\{ X_{i} \}_{i=1}^N$ where $X_i=X_{i \Delta t}$ and $N\Delta t=T$, the likelihood of the states converges in the continuum limit to the the Radon-Nikodym derivative of the law of the model SDE, $\tilde{\mathbb{P}}^x_\theta$, with respect to the Wiener measure, $\mathbb{W}^x$ \cite[Sec.
+5.3]{Pavliotis2014}.
+One can solve for the maximum likelihood estimate of the parameters by minimizing the negative log likelihood of the path, where the corresponding loss function is

-It is well known that the maximum likelihood objective coincides with minimizing the Kullback--Leibler (KL) divergence between the reference and surrogate probability measures \cite{Song2021mle}.
-One can consider a more general class of measure-centric approaches by replacing the KL divergence with another discrepancy measure to implement as a loss function.
-For generic probability measures of the reference and surrogate processes, $\rho$ and $\tilde{\rho}_\theta$, the loss function can take the form of a discrepancy measure $\mathbb{D}$,
+Assuming the reference SDE is defined by a true drift parameter $\theta_0 \in \Theta$, the maximum likelihood estimate of the parameters is asymptotically unbiased and converges to $\theta_0$ as $T \to \infty$ \cite[Thm.
+2.8]{Kutoyants2004}.
+In this limit, the objective \eqref{eq:mle} relates to the Kullback--Leibler (KL) divergence between the laws of the reference and surrogate processes \cite{Dupuis2016}, such that the parameter estimate minimizes a discrepancy in path measures.
+One can consider a more general class of measure-centric approaches by replacing the KL divergence with another measure of discrepancy to implement as a loss function, e.g.,